evgenyneu/asp3231_project/doc/lab_notes/07_photometric_callibration.md

 ## Answer from Vaishali

 * Use daofind to find stars in non-photometric night.
-Play with theshold and check that it picked faint stars.
+Play with threshold and check that it picked faint stars.

 * Don't do very faint stars (fainter than 20).